-- 1. Course content Each course syllabus is created by a qualified faculty member with appropriate academic credentials and expertise in the course content area.
-The syllabus must include the following components:

-- a.
-Course description

-- b.
-Course outcomes

-- c.
-Learning activities and assignments

 - d.
 Objectives

 - e.
 Grading rubrics

 - f.
 Critical ADP policies

 - g.
 Materials inventory

 - h.
 ADA statement

 - i.
 Introductory note to students

 - j.
 Individual workshop expectations

-- k.
-Faculty guide

 - 2. Course length and expectations Typically each course meets for 5 to 8 weeks depending on the course content and level (undergrad vs. grad) from 6:00 to 10:00pm, one night per week for the duration of the course.
 Schedules for weekend and online courses vary.
 Students are expected to come to class prepared; required preparation is outlined in the syllabus which is distributed prior to the first night of the course.
 Professors are expected to use the class time to build on the preparation done by students.
 Students should expect to spend 10-20 hours outside of class each week preparing for class and completing required course assignments.
 This includes work with Learning Teams.

 - 3. Assessment Assessing student learning and program outcomes is essential to the academic quality and integrity of any program.
 Assessment should occur at multiple levels.

 - a.
 Student assignments included in the course syllabus are student assignments and grading rubrics for those assignments.
 Through the use of these grading rubrics faculty should be able to adequately assess the learning of individual students in relationship to the expected learning outcomes.

 - b.
 Program outcomes each program has stated program outcomes that are assessed through the institution's annual assessment process.
-These assessments might include external assessment measures such as standardized testing which allows the institution to evaluation the learning of students based on nationally normed data.
+These assessments might include external assessment measures such as standardized testing which allows the institution to evaluation the learning of students based on nationally normed data

 - c.
 Core studies assessment for undergraduate programs, students will also be assessed based on the development that has occurred through the general education core.
-Theses assessments relate directly to the Core Themes identified

-as the essential components of the mission of the institution.
+Theses assessments relate directly to the Core Themes identified as the essential components of the mission of the institution.
 Assessment at this level will be conducted through the curriculum committee and the office of institutional research.